Cozy Peach Kitchen

 Notes

 • Stone-ground grits: For this recipe, we'll use regular grits.
-You can find them labeled old fashioned grits, stone ground grits, or even coarse cornmeal.
+You can find them labeled old-fashioned grits, stone ground grits, or even coarse cornmeal.
+This recipe does not work with quick grits or minute grits.

 Serving: 1servingCalories: 215kcalCarbohydrates: 33gProtein: 6gFat: 5gSodium: 124mgPotassium: 199mgFiber: 1gVitamin A: 335IUCalcium: 154mgIron: 1mg